Dynamics of weighted backward shifts on certain analytic function spaces: The weighted shift : boundedness and a compact perturbation result

 the third condition in the theorem gives that $F_n$ is bounded, and

 with respect to the operator norm.
-Hence, the shift $B$ is bounded on $\mathcal{H}_{a,b}$.
-This completes the proof of the theorem. \end{proof} \begin{remark} We note that $B$ is a left-inverse of the multiplication operator $(Sf)(z)= zf(z)$ on $\mathcal{H}_{a,b}$, assuming that both $B$ and $S$ are bounded.
-A closely related left inverse $B_1$ of $S$ was studied in \cite{Das-Sarkar}, wherein the authors obtained conditions for the boundedness of $B_1$.
+Hence, the shift $B_{w}$ is bounded on $\ell^{p}_{a,b}$.
+This completes the proof of the theorem. \end{proof} \begin{remark} We note that the unweighted backward shift $B$ is a left-inverse of the multiplication operator $(Sf)(z)= zf(z)$ on $\ell^p_{a,b}$.
+In the case of $p=2$, a closely related left inverse $B_1$ of $S$ was studied in \cite{Das-Sarkar}, wherein the authors obtained conditions for the boundedness of $B_1$.
 The matrices of $B$ and $B_1$ are almost the same, except the difference in the first columns.
-Their assumptions, given below, for boundedness are strong compared to those in the above theorem.
+In the weighted case, the following assumptions for the boundedness are strong, compared to those in the above theorem.
 Indeed, the conditions

 imply those in Theorem \ref{decomposition}.
 To see this, writing